Pylons/pyramid_layout/docs/howitworks.rst

 - As is the template itself

-- An callable ``panel`` is available, which gives access to panels you might want to use in your template
+- A callable, ``panel``, is made available, which gives access to panels you might want to use in your template

 So in summary: